AdaptiveCpp/AdaptiveCpp/devops/repos/README.md

 ## Signing

-The signing is carried out by the default private key of the user executing the create_all.sh.
+The signing is carried out by the default private key of the user executing the `create_all.sh` script.